 I have “a thing” about a few things… like pom-poms and polka dots, but I also have “a thing” for furniture on wheels.
 I made a craft cart on wheels when I first started blogging and the rolling desk that I made for a BHG furniture hack contest.
 I even added wheels to a bifold door in my previous house.

 For the past year I have been seriously searching for a small island to buy or make for my small kitchen.
-In my previous home, we had a nice sized kitchen island.
+In my previous home, we had a nice sized kitchen island that is shown above.

 I took for granted the extra counter space that kitchen island gave me.
 It was the perfect place to set up a bar or buffet for a party or gathering of family and friends.
 It was also nice to have when I was cooking or baking and had a lot of dishes, pots and pans coming on and off the stove or out of the oven.